Skip to main content

 What is translation memory?

-While working on your projects, you may find yourself translating the same words and phrases over and over again.
-Wouldn't it be more convenient to somehow rely on translations that were done previously?
-In Lokalise, every translation that you and other collaborators add via text editor, upload, or set via API is automatically saved to a special translation memory.
-For example, once a translator has completed translating a key from English into French, Lokalise will automatically save this translation option to the TM (translation memory).
+When working on projects, you might find yourself translating the same words and phrases repeatedly.
+Wouldn't it be easier if you could rely on previous translations?
+In Lokalise, every translation added by you or your collaborators—whether through the text editor, uploads, or the API—is automatically saved to a special translation memory (TM).
+For instance, once a translator completes translating a key from English to French, Lokalise automatically saves this translation to the TM.

-Later, when you are translating the same phrase for the same language, Lokalise will provide you with a handful of inline suggestions from the translation memory.
-This way, you’ll be able to use the translation right away, without the need to type everything by hand.
-This is a very convenient feature that could save you quite a bit of time.
-Even if the phrase is not identical, the Lokalise engine will try to search for a similar phrase and display its match percentage.
+Later, when you're translating the same phrase for the same language, Lokalise offers inline suggestions from the translation memory.
+This allows you to reuse the translation instantly, without retyping everything manually.
+It's a handy feature that can save you a lot of time.
+Even if the phrase isn't an exact match, the Lokalise engine searches for similar phrases and shows their match percentage.

-By default, each project inside a team shares the same translation memory, but that may be adjusted as needed.
-Admins may create and assign as many memory storages as needed.
+By default, each project within a team shares the same translation memory, but this can be adjusted as needed.
+Admins have the flexibility to create and assign as many memory storages as necessary.

 Technical limits

-• 1000 chars maximum for a single TM inline suggestion.
-Longer texts won’t be shown as a suggestion.
+• A single TM inline suggestion can contain up to 1,000 characters.
+Longer texts won’t be shown as suggestions.

 • TMX files larger than 100MB cannot be uploaded.

-• The number of translation memory entries per TM storage is not limited.
+• The number of translation memory entries per TM storage is unlimited.

-Translation memory feature is available from the Essential plan and above.
+The translation memory feature is available starting from the Essential plan.

 Inline suggestions

-Inline suggestions are automatically fetched from the translation memory storage and displayed in the editor for you.
-Inline suggestions are shown in cases when the source text matches the target by 50% and above.
+Inline suggestions are automatically pulled from the translation memory storage and shown in the editor.
+These suggestions appear when the source text matches the target by 50% or more.

-Suggestions with match percentages lower than 50% won't be displayed.
+Suggestions with a match percentage below 50% won’t be displayed.

-• When this entry was added to the translation memory and who performed this action.
+• Entry details: Information about when the entry was added to the translation memory and who added it.

-• To the right you can see a "trash bin" icon.
-Click on it to delete a translation memory entry.
-Please note that this action can only be performed by team admins and it is available from the Pro plan and above.
+To the right, there’s a "trash bin" icon.
+Clicking this will delete a translation memory entry.
+Note that only team admins can perform this action, and it's available from the Pro plan and above.

-You can control how many inline TM suggestions are displayed in the editor by opening your personal profile and adjusting the Translation memory setting under the General tab:
+You can control how many inline TM suggestions are displayed in the editor by going to your personal profile and adjusting the Translation memory setting under the General tab.

-Populating TM entries in your translations in bulk
+Populating TM entries in your translations during file uploads

 When uploading translation files, you can enable the Pre-translate with 100% TM matches option.
-When this option is enabled, Lokalise will fetch each base language value from the uploaded file and try to find a matching entry in the translation memory.
-If a 100% match is found, the corresponding translation will be populated for the given key (provided that this key does not have a translation yet).
+With this option turned on, Lokalise will fetch each base language value from the uploaded file and search for a matching entry in the translation memory.
+If a 100% match is found, the corresponding translation will be automatically populated for the given key, as long as that key doesn’t already have a translation.

-Please note that this percentage is the minimum match and Lokalise will try to fetch the highest match it can find in TM.
-For example, if you enter 98% it means that first Lokalise will try to find a 100% match, then (if the previous attempt failed) it will look for 99% match, and finally it'll try to find 98% match.
+Keep in mind that the percentage you set is the minimum match, and Lokalise will always try to fetch the highest match available in the TM.
+For instance, if you set the percentage to 98%, Lokalise will first try to find a 100% match, then 99%, and finally, it will look for a 98% match.

 Translation memory management

-All translation memory management features are available from the Pro plan and above.
-TM search feature is available from the Essential plan.
+All translation memory management features are available starting from the Pro plan, while the TM search feature is accessible from the Essential plan.

-Translation memory management is the process of modifying or deleting TM entries as well as creating, downloading, uploading, modifying, and deleting TM storages (TMX files).
+Translation memory management involves modifying or deleting TM entries, as well as creating, downloading, uploading, and managing TM storages (TMX files).

 Translation memory widget

-This widget allows you to find, browse, and delete translation memory suggestions from your storages.
-Using the widget allows concordance search.
+The translation memory widget lets you find, browse, and delete translation memory suggestions from your storages.
+It also supports concordance search.

-Simply switch to the Translation memory tab or use Ctrl+G key combination and enter a search term:
+To use the widget, switch to the Translation memory tab or press Ctrl+G, then enter your search term.

 You can enable the following options: